 STEP 1: In a bowl mix 1/2 cup water and 1/2 cup of glue (mix well to combine completely).

-You can never add too much glitter!
-Mix the glitter and color into the glue and water mixture.
+STEP 2: Now’s the time to add glitter and confetti!
+You can never add too much!
+Mix the glitter and confetti into the glue and water mixture.

 STEP 3: Pour in 1/4 cup of liquid starch.
 You will see the slime immediately start to form.
 Keep stirring until you have a gooey blob of slime.
 The liquid should be gone!